The Delaunay Density Diagnostic: Analytical results

 We now write $\langle\Delta x\rangle_{\sigma_x^{(k)}}=w^{(k)}(x)\as_k$, which introduces the weight function $w^{(k)}(x)$ that connects the overall average edge length $\as_k$ in the Delaunay mesh to the local average edge length within $\sigma^{(k)}_x$.
 The weight function will be larger in regions of sparse sampling (large simplices) and smaller in regions of dense sampling (small simplices), averaging out to $1$, in a suitable sense.
+As with the $a_n^{(k)}$, $w^{(k)}(x)$ will depend only weakly on $k$ as a result of our uniform sampling assumption.

 We are now ready to construct a discrete $L^1$ distance between successive linear interpolants using the query points $\{\bq_j\}$; a similar argument holds for any discrete $L^p$ norm.
 We have: where we have used $\as_{k-1}\approx b\as_k$.
-Since $a_n^{(k)}$ and $w^{(k)}$ (on average) depend only weakly on $k$, we expect the only $k$-dependence of $||\hat{f}_k-\hat{f}_{k-1}||$ to come from $\as_k$.
-This can be used to more rigorously define the average sense in which $a_n^{(k)}$ and $w^{(k)}$ are independent of $k$.
+Since $a_n^{(k)}$ and $w^{(k)}$ (on average) depend only weakly on $k$, we expect the only $k$-dependence of $\|\|\hat{f}_k-\hat{f}_{k-1}\|\|$ to come from $\as_k$.
+This can be used to more rigorously define the average sense in which $a_n^{(k)}$ and $w^{(k)}$ are independent of $k$ (though we do not attempt that here).
 If we further assume the $n=2$ term dominates the inner sum, we can conclude that confirming our initial estimate from Equation \eqref{eq:smooth_rate_heuristic}.

 A similar argument can be made using the gradient of the linear interpolant (and its corresponding norm).
 The discrepancy between linear interpolants would scale linearly rather than quadratically.
 This causes the ratio of norms to be approximately $b$, and the log-rate to be $1$, as required for \cref{claim:gradrate1}.